chrisesharp/foundryvtt-owb-content/README.md

 - soldier by Simon Child.
 - User by Simon Child.
 - Man by Simon Child.
+- Woman by Simon Child.
+- Handyman by Simon Child.
+- Captain by Simon Child.
 - Detective by Hey Rabbit.
 - german shepherd by parkjisun.
+- old man by Jhonatan.